-- 4.3.17 By reviewing the flood hazard GIS shape file (for tile TL_97) downloaded from Data.gov.uk (https://environment.data.gov.uk/DefraDataDownload/?Mode=rofsw) it can be seen that the hazard to people leaving the front of the building would be Very low up to West Street. - 4.3.18 Along West Street the hazard would be Dangerous for Most for 153m, Dangerous for Some for 5m then Very low thereafter. - 4.3.19 People at the site will need to make a judgment themselves with regards to the flood hazard if evacuation is attempted and not solely rely on the emergency services.
+- 4.3.11 By reviewing the flood hazard GIS shape file downloaded from Data.gov.uk (https://environment.data.gov.uk/DefraDataDownload/?Mode=rofsw) it can be seen that the hazard to people along The Street during low risk events would be Very low (Figure 6). - 4.3.12 However, there would be a small area across the proposed parking area and access road which would be Dangerous for Some.
+People would be able to navigate around this area.